 Your file must then be recommended to the Office of the Vice-Provost, Graduate and Postdoctoral Studies by the faculty.

-If you are applying to the French program and you have completed your previous studies in French, you will automatically be considered for a Differential tuition fee exemption, you must however enrol for all your compulsory courses in French.
+If you are applying to the French program and you have completed your previous studies in French, you will automatically be considered for a Differential tuition fee exemption, you must however enrol to all your compulsory courses in French and satisfy to the other minimum requirements that apply.

 * The information on this page is subject to change without notice and does not represent a commitment from the University of Ottawa.